TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

 ## OPTIONS

   * `--scan` :
-    Tells the linter to scan the directory tree and ignore any package#config specification.
+    Tells the linter to scan the directory tree and ignore any package@config specification.
 Without this flag only files found in the project package files will be linted, making it easy to lint only those files your project actually makes direct use of.